KyleMardell/ci-project-1/README.md

 ## Testing

 ### Site Testing
 Testing in development was done using Google Chrome Developer Tools on a Windows 11 machine.
-While building the site i used the "inspect" option within Google Chrome to display different device screen sizes.
+While building the site I used the "inspect" option within Google Chrome to display different device screen sizes.
 I also tested the site on a 1080p and 4k monitor to check for consistancy accross all larger screen sizes.

 The site was deployed to GitHub pages early in development.
 I used this as a way to check that implemented features were diplayed correctly when not using my development environment.
 I would test the deplyed site at the end of every session to ensure it was working as expected through the internet, not just a local server.

 I tested the funtionality of the site on multiple browsers, including Chrome, Firefox, Edge and Safari.

+I tested responsiveness of the site and links using the following physical devices:
+- Windows PC
+- Apple Macbook Pro (2023)
+- iPad pro (2021)
+- iPhone 15
+- Galaxy S20

 Testing included:
+- Internal links
-- Internal links work correctly
+    - Tested all links to internal pages work correctly
+- External links
-- External links work correctly and open in a new browser tab
+    - Tested all external links open in a new browser window
+- Nav bar
-- Layouts are displayed as intended
+    - Tested dropdown works as intended on mobile devices
+    - Tested expanded nav bar is shown correctly on larger deviced
+- Home page
+    - Tested home page is responsive and changed layout per device
+- Gallery
+    - Tested gallery is resposive and changes layout per device
+    - Tested background colour is displayed on large screens due to masonry style layout
+- Calendar
+    - Tested calendar page is responsive and changes layout per device
+- Contact form
-- Contact form required information and warning messages
+    - Tested contact form for warning messages and correct submission
-- Contact form can be submitted correctly
-- Dropdown menu can be accessed on mobile devices and is displayed correctly
+- Images
+    - Tested all images are displayed on all devices

 ### User Testing
 In the website user testing stage I had deployed the site on GitHub Pages and asked friends and course peers to test the site for both functionality and looks.
-Here is some of the feedback I recieved and what i changed on the site to reflect this feesback.
+Here is some of the feedback I recieved and what I changed on the site to reflect this feesback.

 - Paragraph text did not fit the style of the site and should follow the style of the heading font
     - Changed the font to a more 'handwritten' style to better suit the site